savonet/book/language.md

 and the operator will regularly call the volume function in order to have the current value for the volume before applying it.
-To be precise, it is actually called before each frame, which means roughly every 0.04 second.
+To be precise, it is actually called before each frame, which means roughly every 0.04 second by default.
 Let's see how we can use this in scripts.
 We can, of course, still apply a constant factor with